-What is LDL?
-Low density lipoprotein- is the “bad” cholesterol of the group.
-I remember “LDL” for it’s “L”… He’s a loser or he’s lame.
-LDL cholesterol comes from excessive sugar in the diet, animal products and fried foods.
+Low-density lipoprotein- is the "bad" cholesterol of the group.
+I remember "LDL" for it's "L"...
+He's a loser or he's lame.
+LDL cholesterol levels are one type of cholesterol that typically comes from excessive sugar in the diet, animal products and fried foods.
 This is why we recommend reduced fat milk and dairy products, limiting sugar intake, and limiting fried foods to one time a week or less.
-LDL cholesterol builds up in the artery walls and makes it hard for the heart to pump blood through the arteries causing high blood pressure, heart attack, stroke and other forms of heart disease.
+LDL cholesterol builds up in the artery walls and makes it hard for the heart to pump blood through the arteries impacting blood flow.
+These high cholesterol levels can cause high blood pressure, heart attack, stroke and other forms of heart disease.

 - Foods that can increase LDL